Ministry of Public Security (Poland)

+The Ministry of Public Security was replaced by a short-lived Committee for Public Security (1954–1956).
+Propaganda publicized these events, although the changes were in reality cosmetic.
+The competences of the MBP were taken over by the KdsBP, headed by Władysław Dworakowski.
+All operational, technical-operational and accounting departments of the MBP remained in the committee.
+It therefore maintained full surveillance and repression capabilities.
+Several people were removed from prominent positions, but the personal continuity of the MBP-KdsBP management was maintained.
+In 1956 the marginally less repressive Security Service (SB) replaced the committee in 1956.
+All secret servicemen, functionaries, and employees were widely known by the public as Ubecy; in English "Ubeks" and singular "Ubek/Esbek" (pronounced: OO-beck).

 History

 In July 1944, behind the Soviet front line, a brand new Polish provisional government was formed, called the Polish Committee of National Liberation (Polski Komitet Wyzwolenia Narodowego, PKWN).
 It was established in Chełm on the initiative of Polish communists, in order to assume control over Polish territories liberated from Nazi Germany by the advancing Red Army.
 PKWN was proclaimed "the only legitimate Polish government" by Stalin, with full political control and Soviet sponsorship.
 Within the PKWN's internal structure, there were thirteen departments called Resorty.
 One of these was the Department of Public Security (Resort Bezpieczeństwa Publicznego) or RBP, headed by Stanisław Radkiewicz.
 It was a precursor of the Polish communist secret police.

 On 31 December 1944, the PKWN was joined by several members of the London-based Polish government in exile, among them Stanisław Mikołajczyk (later chased out of the country).
-PKWN was then transformed into Provisional Government of Republic of Poland (Rząd Tymczasowy Rzeczypospolitej Polskiej or RTRP).
+PKWN was then transformed into Provisional Government of the Republic of Poland (Rząd Tymczasowy Rzeczypospolitej Polskiej or RTRP).
 All departments were renamed: the Department of Public Security became the Ministry of Public Security (Ministerstwo Bezpieczeństwa Publicznego) or MBP and UB.